Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Introduction

+Improvements in the degree estimates were later obtained in [Shi98], [Fuj01], [ShZa02], in addition to many other papers dealing with low dimensional varieties ($n=2,3$).

-M.~Zaidenberg observed in [Zai87] that the complement of a general hypersurface of degree $2n$ in $\bP^n$ is not hyperbolic; as a consequence, one must take $d'_n\ge 2n+1$ in 0.3~(a).
-A famous result due to Clemens [Cle86], Ein [Ein88, Ein91] and Voisin [Voi96, Voi98], states that every subvariety $Y$ of a generic algebraic hypersurface $X\subset \bP^{n+1}$ of degree $d\ge 2n+1$ is of general type for $n\geq 2$ (for surfaces $X\subset\bP^3$, Geng Xu [Xu94] also obtained some refined information for the genera of curves drawn in~$X$).
+We now describe a number of known results concerning the question of generic hyperbolicity, according to the Kobayashi conjectures 0.3~(a,b).
+M.~Zaidenberg observed in [Zai87] that the complement of a general hypersurface of degree $2n$ in $\bP^n$ is not hyperbolic; as a consequence, one must take $d'_n\ge 2n+1$ in 0.3~(b).
+This observation, along with Fujimoto's classical result that the complement of $2n + 1$ hyperplanes of $\bP^n$ in general position is hyperbolic and hyperbolically embedded in $\bP^n$ ([Fuj72]) led Zaidenberg to propose the bound $d'_n=2n+1$ for $n\ge 1$.
+Another famous result due to Clemens [Cle86], Ein [Ein88, Ein91] and Voisin [Voi96], states that every subvariety $Y$ of a generic algebraic hypersurface $X\subset \bP^{n+1}$ of degree $d\ge 2n+1$ is of general type for $n\geq 2$ (for surfaces $X\subset\bP^3$, Geng Xu [Xu94] also obtained some refined information for the genera of algebraic curves drawn in~$X$).
 The bound was subsequently improved to $d\ge d_n=2n$ for $n\geq 5$ by Pacienza [Pac04].
 That the same bound $d_n$ holds for Kobayashi hyperbolicity would then be a consequence of the Green-Griffiths-Lang conjecture.
-These observations led Zaidenberg to propose the bound $d'_n=2n+1$ for $n\ge 1$, and by the results recalled above, one can hope that the optimal bound $d_n$ is $d_1=4$, $d_n=2n+1$ for $n=2,3,4$ and $d_n=2n$ for $n\geq 5$.
+By these results, one can hope in the compact case that the optimal bound $d_n$ is $d_1=4$, $d_n=2n+1$ for $n=2,3,4$ and $d_n=2n$ for $n\geq 5$.
+The case of complements $\bP^n\ssm H$ (the so-called ``logarithmic case'') is a priori somewhat easier to deal with: in fact, on can then exploit the fact that the hyperbolicity of the hypersurface $X=\{w^d=P(z)\}\subset\bP^{n+1}$ implies the hyperbolicity of the complement $\bP^n\ssm H$, when $H=\{P(z)=0\}$.
+Pacienza and Rousseau [PaRo07] proved that for $H$ very general of degree $d\geq 2n+2-k$, any $k$-dimensional log-subvariety $(Y,D)$ of $(\bP^n,H)$ is of log-general type, i.e.\ any log-resolution $\mu:\widetilde Y\to Y$ of $(Y,D)$ has a big log-canonical bundle $K_{\widetilde Y}(\mu^*D)$.